MidnightDreamerX17/skill20/Traits.md

 **Enhanced Attribute (Specific)** - One of the character's attributes is increased by 2.

-**Favored Enemy Category** - The character gains a bonus of +2 for everything relating to that enemy category, including Armor Class.
+**Favored Enemy Category (Specific)** - The character gains a bonus of +2 for everything relating to that enemy category, including Armor Class.
+The enemy categories are:

+- Aberration
+- Animal
+- Construct
+- Dragon
+- Fey
+- Humanoid
+- Magical Beast
+- Monstrous Humanoid
+- Ooze
+- Outsider / Extraplanar
+- Plant
+- Undead
+- Vermin

 **Life Sight** - The character sees living things as having different colors from everything else.